geniotechpr/pm-installation-doc/README.md

 * [Redis](https://redis.io/)
 * [Docker](https://docs.docker.com/get-docker/)

-## Utility Shell Scripts
-Download the shell scripts below to start/check/stop all required ProcessMaker services in single commands.

-Link to start sh

-link to status

-link to stop

-**Note** for Mac users: https://www.addictivetips.com/mac-os/run-shell-sh-script-on-macos/

-Remember you created these in your Linux box.
-Clone this repo in there, and commit those here after testing them.
-Then link them here.

 ## Installation Steps
 Click on your operating system below to reveal the installation steps to follow.
 <details><summary>Windows (WSL2)</summary>